 The College has subsidiary companies, North East Worcestershire College Enterprises Ltd (NEWCEL) and Molinna Ltd; both were dormant during the year.

 Treasury Policies and Objectives

 The College has treasury management arrangements in place to manage cash flows, banking arrangements and the risks associated with those activities.
-More information if necessary

 Cash Flows and liquidity